HeapSpace/vdb2016/content/index.md

     track: 3
     slot: 7
     short:
       - "Nowdays, when someone mentions mobile and native development in the same sentence, there is an unpleasant thought that these two are not meant to be together.
+If you want to have portable code on every mobile platform, C++ can be a good choice."
+    long:
+      - "Nowdays, when someone mentions mobile and native development in the same sentence, there is an unpleasant thought that these two are not meant to be together.
 If you want to have portable code on every mobile platform, C++ can be a good choice.
 Large codebase, well tested libraries and small memory footprint are couple of reasons why we will discuss about C++ on mobile platforms.
 At the end, we will see small example using Android NDK."
-    long:
-      - "TBA"

   -
     tid: 480